John Anthony Walker: Arrest and imprisonment

 John and Barbara Walker divorced in 1976.
 Their marriage was marked by physical abuse and alcohol.
-By 1980 Barbara had begun regularly abusing alcohol and was very fearful for her children.
+By 1980, Barbara had begun regularly abusing alcohol and was very fearful for her children.
 She wanted the children not to become involved in the spy ring; that led to constant disagreement with John.
 Barbara tried several times to contact the Boston office of the FBI, but she either hung up or was too drunk to speak.
 In November 1984 she again contacted the Boston office and in a drunken confession reported that her ex-husband spied for the Soviet Union.
-She did not then know that Michael had become an active participant; she later admitted she would not have reported the spy ring had she known her son was involved.
+She did not then know that their son Michael had meanwhile become an active participant in espionage; she later admitted she would not have reported the spy ring had she known her son was involved.

 The Boston office of the FBI interviewed Barbara Walker and initially considered her story to be the rantings of a drunken, bitter woman trying to "drop a dime" on an ex-husband.
 Since Barbara's report regarded a person who lived in Virginia, the Boston office sent the report to the Norfolk office.
 When the FBI in Norfolk reviewed the report, the counterintelligence squad concluded it might be a truthful report and initiated a discreet investigation.
 The FBI conducted an interview of Walker's daughter, Laura, who confirmed that her father was a KGB spy and said that he had tried to recruit her into his espionage ring while she was in the U.S. Army.

 When both Barbara Walker and Laura Walker passed polygraph examinations, electronic surveillance was authorized by the Foreign Intelligence Surveillance Court against John Walker.
-In May 1985 the FBI learned through the electronic surveillance that it was likely that John Walker would travel out of town on the weekend of May 18 and 19, 1985.
+In May 1985 the FBI learned through the electronic surveillance that it was likely that John Walker would travel out of town on the weekend of May 18–19, 1985.
 On May 19 Walker left his house in Norfolk and was followed covertly by the FBI to the Washington, D.C., area, where the surveillance was joined by personnel from the FBI's Washington field office.
 Later that evening about 8:30 p.m. he drove to a rural area in Montgomery County, Maryland, where he was seen placing a package in a wooded area near a "No Hunting" sign.
 The FBI retrieved the package that was found to have 124 pages of classified information stolen from the aircraft carrier USS Nimitz, where Walker's son, Michael, was assigned.

 John Walker was arrested during the early morning hours of May 20, 1985, by a team of agents from the Norfolk and Washington FBI field offices.
 The FBI apprehended Walker himself at a motel in Montgomery County by telephoning his hotel room and telling him that his car had been hit in an accident.
-Barbara Walker was not prosecuted because of her role in disclosing the ring.
-Former KGB agent Victor Cherkashin, however, describes in his book Spy Handler that Walker was compromised by FBI spy Valery Martynov, who overheard officials in Moscow speaking about Walker.
+Barbara Walker was eventually not prosecuted, because of her role in disclosing the spy ring.